 He is a science graduate of the University of Glasgow and was awarded an honorary doctorate by the University in 2001.
-He also has honorary doctorates from the Universities of Dundee and Edinburgh and the National Institute of Technology, Jalandhar, India.
+He also has honorary doctorates from the Universities of Dundee, Edinburgh and Sheffield Hallam and the National Institute of Technology, Jalandhar, India.
 In recognition of his contributions to healthcare and professional education, he has been awarded Honorary Fellowships by the Royal College of Physicians, the Royal College of General Practitioners, the Royal College of Surgeons of Edinburgh, the Royal College of Physicians and Surgeons (Glasgow), the Faculty of Public Health Medicine, the Institute of Actuaries and the Chartered Institute of Public Finance.

 Amongst his other responsibilities, he is the Chair of the Universitys principal academic authority, the Senate, and of the University Executive Group.